searchblox/monit-searchblox/README.md

 ================

 Bash script for installation and configuration of monit for monitoring SearchBlox Server.
-Runable on Ubuntu, debian, CentOS, and RedHat (version 5 and 6)
+Runnable on Ubuntu, debian, CentOS, and RedHat (version 5 and 6)

 __What it does__